Hippo CEO expects NYSE listing to fuel better home insurance

 Hippo's total written premiums grew from $142 million in 2018 to $405 million in 2020, the company said.
 It forecasts $544 million this year and $2.28 billion by 2025.

-"Hippo's grown extraordinarily fast," said Tom Morton, senior analyst at S&P Global Market Intelligence.
+"Hippo's grown extraordinarily fast," said Tom Mason, senior analyst at S&P Global Market Intelligence.
 "The real estate market is so hot, that's a big part of their growth."

 Other recently listed insurtechs like Lemonade Inc and Porch Group Inc have gone up since their listings.

-But there are risks from a housing market down-shift, Morton said.
+But there are risks from a housing market down-shift, Mason said.
 And insurtechs broadly need to show steady profitability to win over investors, said Robert Le, analyst at PitchBook.

 "High-growth insurtech companies with high loss ratios are risky," Le said.